Who Owns Disney? Top Shareholders List

 4. Click Create New Order in the bottom window to open a trading ticket to input your trade size, stop loss and take profit level.

 Source: Example of a chart and trading ticket from the Invest.MT5 web trading platform.
 Illustrative purposes only.
-Date captured: 20 September 2024.
+Date captured: 29 September 2025.
+Past performance is not a reliable indicator of future results.

 Conclusion